 A quick note on Maths at Higher Level.
-The IB is international, and its curriculum is de-signed this way.
-As such, it has been found that many British students struggle with Maths Higher Level (which is closer in difficulty to the Further Maths A-Level), as their maths knowledge at 16 is often behind those from other countries.
-For this reason, students should be wary taking Maths at Higher Level unless they are considering a maths heavy course at university afterwards, such as Maths, Physics etc.
+The IB is international, and its curriculum is designed this way.
+As such, it has been found that many British students struggle with Maths Higher Level (which is closer in difficulty to the Further Maths A-Level), as their knowledge at 16 is often behind that of students from other countries.
+Students should be wary of committing to Higher Level unless they are considering a maths-heavy course at university afterwards, such as Maths, Physics etc.

-The knowledge provided by Maths at Standard Level is often considered by teachers to be somewhere between AS and A2 level, and may therefore by a very good option for those considering somewhat numerical degrees such as Biology, Psychology etc.
+The knowledge provided by Maths at Standard Level is often considered by teachers to be somewhere between AS and A2 level, and therefore may be a very good option for those considering somewhat numerical degrees such as Biology, Psychology etc.

 Breadth is an in-built part of the IB, and this is partly what makes it so appealing for employers and universities, but may be off-putting for students with specific interests.